Privileged Remote Access 20.2 Available Features

 Gain the security of multi-factor authentication for your local and LDAP user accounts by enabling time-based, one-time passwords.
-When logging into BeyondTrust, users must provide a one-time password generated by a separate device or app, such as BeyondTrust Verify.
+When logging into BeyondTrust, users must provide a one-time password generated by a separate device or authentication app.

 |Session Permission Policies||Customize session permissions to fit specific scenarios, not just specific users.
 You can change the permissions allowed in a session based on the specific endpoint being supported.
 Session permission policies provide flexibility in building the security model for each specific scenario.|